 THE NATIONAL LEADERSHIP PROGRAM

-Our National Leadership Program enables young leaders to gain critical skills, contacts and experiences necessary to be accepted into graduate school or help create pathways that lead to careers in public policy, the entertainment and news media, diversity, equity and inclusion or advocacy.
+Our National Leadership Program enables talented people with disabilities and allies to gain critical skills, contacts and experiences necessary to be accepted into graduate school or help create pathways that lead to careers in public policy, the entertainment and news media, diversity, equity and inclusion or advocacy.
 This program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development, networking opportunities, assistive technology and personal care support.
 People with and without disabilities are encouraged to apply, but applicants must have a strong commitment to fighting stigmas and advancing opportunities for people with disabilities.
 Fellows receive a $300/month honorarium plus training, mentoring and support in their job search.
 A limited number of paid Fellows will receive $15/hr.

 RespectAbility is an Equal Opportunity Employer and Affirmative Action employer.
 Persons with disabilities and minorities are strongly encouraged to apply.

 - JEWISH INCLUSION

 - APPRENTICESHIP FOR BLIND AND LOW-VISION LEADERS

 - Excellent communication and organizational skills are strongly preferred, and Fellows should exhibit leadership skills to complete their own projects.

 - Strong preference for college seniors and above.